- Undergraduate -- Requires department approval. Course number is '199' or below

 - C — Santa Clara Valley Medical Center (SCVMC)

 - D — Kaiser Permanente Medical Center (KPMC)

 - W — Away (taken at another institution with Stanford approval)

 Student-Initiated Courses (SIC)

-- Graduate or MED courses initiated by SoM students — Requires the sponsorship of a SoM faculty member and department approval.
-Course number is "200" or above.
+SIC courses may be initiated by undergraduate students only — Require the sponsorship of a SoM faculty member and department approval.
+Course number will be listed as 1-99.